 This portfolio was acquired in 2000 and consists of 95 units of existing housing located in 17 scattered-site buildings located in the eastern portion of the City.
 At the time of purchase, the units were nearly fully occupied with low-income tenants.
 The Bedrick Properties are being rehabilitated upon turnover and capital improvements will continue for the next several years.

 This 42-unit, privately owned “expiring use” development located in the Central Square area of Cambridge became free and clear of all of its affordable housing restrictions.
 All 42 units, 88% of which were two-bedrooms or greater, had served a low-income population for over 30 years.
 All of these residents would have likely lost their homes if HRI had not acquired and redeveloped the property.
 Renovations included an upgraded electric system, upgraded utilities, replacement of 22 kitchens and 36 baths, a sprinkler system, and modification of two units for handicapped use.
 The property was completed and stabilized in 2004.
-If you are interested in living at CAST, please contact Abrams Management Company at (617) 424-1300.

 Located in the Area 4 neighborhood of Cambridge, the Fogerty Building is a four-story brick building containing 17 large, family-sized apartments including 14 three-bedroom units.
 The property has been purchased by an affiliate of HRI to preserve and expand the affordability for low- and moderate-income households.
 This is a preservation project that will ensure that affordable housing currently available will not be lost to a market-rate conversion.